 THE VISITORS (1988)

 Swedish film The Visitors is a pretty typical haunted house movie.
-A family begins to experience weird things in their house…namely, the new wallpaper gets all messed up.
+A family begins to experience weird things around the house…namely, the new wallpaper gets all messed up.
 Dark shadows and thunder and lighting set the tone, along with something mysterious going bump in the night.
-But for a change, it’s the father who thinks there are ghosts and the mother who thinks he’s crazy!
+For a change, it’s the father who thinks there are ghosts and the mother who thinks he’s crazy!

 The Visitors is definitely loaded with atmosphere and is effectively chilling, but a whole lot of nothing happens.
 Dad pulls a Poltergeist and calls in a ghost hunter.
 Much of the movie involves the two of them hanging out together—and he seems to have a more intimate relationship with the ghost hunter guy than with his wife.